 Anybody can become an investor in stock markets by buying shares of a company's stock or by investing in an index fund that tracks a basket of stocks based on their size, value, and other factors.
 Investors can use various means like cash deposits and bank loans to purchase stocks on exchanges.

 Time and again a movement in bond yields has impacted the stock markets.
 More often than not, the two move in opposite directions.
 The impact and the relationship can be witnessed across borders as well.
-Not just domestic bond yields, a movement in U.S. bond yields have also affected stock markets back home.
-A rally in the Indian markets had taken place due to a sudden increase in U.S. bond yields during March 2021.
+Bond yields are the interest rates paid by bonds.
+They refer to the amount of money a bond pays out to its holder as interest each year.

 Another way to look at the relationship between the two is the opportunity cost to invest in them.
 When one investment opportunity becomes more attractive, if you invest in any other non-attractive product, you are basically losing out on the opportunity to get better returns and in some way, paying an opportunity cost.

 If bond yields go up, it makes the debt market more attractive.
 Say Indian bond yields, at a certain time, are offering better yields than the global market, global investors will find Indian debt more attractive than global debt.

 Again, if the debt market looks more attractive than equities, foreign institutional investors (FII) flows will be bent towards equities.
 The concept of opportunity costs comes into play again.